 Some people have had success with using blackstrap molasses to darken hair.
 From a scientific perspective, if blackstrap molasses encourages melanin production, it could theoretically darken hair.

-Because of its high nutrient content, think of blackstrap molasses as a multivitamin for your hair.
+Because of its high nutrient content, it’s basically a multivitamin for your hair.
 One of the reasons people lose hair is because of nutrient deficiency.
-It makes sense then, that if blackstrap molasses is regularly consumed, the minerals, antioxidants and other vitamins could help regrow hair.
+It makes sense that minerals, antioxidants and other vitamins could help regrow hair if blackstrap molasses is regularly consumed.

-When you consume blackstrap molasses, you’re getting a lot of zinc, manganese, selenium and other trace minerals.
-These minerals are antioxidants.
+There’s also a lot of antioxidants like zinc, manganese, selenium and other trace minerals in blackstrap molasses.
 When oxidation occurs in the cells, our bodies are vulnerable to the effects of aging.
-The minerals in blackstrap molasses helps prevent oxidation.
+Antioxidants help prevent oxidation.

 Another common cause of hair loss is anemia.
 One cause of anemia is low iron.
-If you have anemia, a blackstrap molasses hair benefit may be hair loss prevention because it’s rich in iron.
+If you have anemia, one of the benefits of blackstrap molasses for hair may be preventing hair loss caused by low iron.
+That’s because the dark syrup is a good source of iron.

-Here are a couple of anecdotal reports of using blackstrap molasses for hair loss prevention and regrowth:
+Here are a couple of anecdotal blackstrap molasses hair growth reviews:

 “I’m 67 and about 20 years ago my hair started falling out in clumps because of stress.
 Working crazy hours so I would get maybe 3 to 5 hours of sleep each day.
 My barber told me to try molasses.
 I started taking one tablespoon a day until the bottle was empty.
 My hair grew back in and it almost seemed like a miracle!
 I still wasn’t getting the proper amount of rest, but the molasses STILL worked and my hair filled in pretty quickly.
 Took about a month or less, but it did work.”